orbs-network/orbs-spec/behaviors/services/consensus-algo.md

 # Consensus Algo

 Implements a raw consensus algorithm.
 The system supports pluggable consensus, meaning multiple consensus algorithms running side by side on different virtual chains.
-The ConsensusAlgo abstracts away the details of how the consensus algorithm works and provides the system with a single unified interface.
+Abstracts away the details of how the consensus algorithm works and provides the system with a single unified interface.

-Communicates with the system through the ConsensusCore service.
-Controls all the timing of consensus, for example when new blocks are committed or when new blocks need to be proposed and populated with transaction from TransactionPool.
+Controls and drives the timing of consensus, for example when new blocks are committed or when new blocks need to be proposed and populated with transaction from the pool.

-Currently a single instance per virtual chain per node.
+Currently a single instance per virtual chain per node (per supported algorithm).

 &nbsp;
 ## `Init` <!-- oded will finish -->